 Here’s the secret!
 Scope Management is the most crucial knowledge domain for all industries and all sizes of a project.
+Project management is built around defining project scope.

 Project Scope is the description of all the work that needs to be done to create deliverables and achieve the project objective.
 The best tools to describe project scope are the Project Scope Statement, Work Breakdown Structure, and WBS Dictionary.